Last Updated: February 21, 2023

 9. Where is your information processed or stored?

 Crosschq uses servers located in the United States.
+However, select European Union customers may elect to store and process their data on Crosschq's EU servers.
 Crosschq may also use partners or affiliates located in other countries besides the US to store and process your information.
 By using the Services, you consent to the transfer of information outside of your country, even if your country has more rigorous data protection standards.

 10. Who can use the Services?

 You must be 18 years of age or older to use the Services.
 If you are a parent or guardian and believe that your child under the age of 13 has provided personally identifiable information to us through the Services, please contact us at email@example.com.
 If we discover that an individual under 13 has provided us with personal information, we will take steps to delete the account and any such personally identifiable information to the extent required by applicable law.

 11. How does Crosschq comply with international data protection laws?

 Under applicable data protection laws, you have the following data protection rights in respect of your personal information collected by Crosschq:

 - If you wish to access, correct, update or request deletion of your personal information, you can do so at any time by contacting us at firstname.lastname@example.org.